amandasharief/lightning/src/ServiceObject/README.md

 `Service Objects` must have all dependencies added to the `__constructor` method.

-The `Service Object` is based upon the command pattern and follows the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), with the protected method `execute` where the application business logic goes and it must always return a `ResultInterface` object, standardizing the result is also an important part of this design.
+The `Service Object` is based upon the command pattern and follows the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), with the protected method `execute` where the application business logic goes and it must always return a `Result` object, standardizing the result is also an important part of this design.

 ## Usage